Table of Contents

 - May affect appetite and make food taste funny

-- Local treatment with clotrimazole lozenges
+- Local treatment with clotrimazole lozenges (pills that dissolve in your mouth)

-- Mouthwash containing tea-tree oil
+- Mouthwash that contains tea-tree oil

 - Placing lemon juice in the mouth several times a day